Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-Enum values are constructed similary to struct values, by specifying an
+Enum values are constructed similarly to struct values, by specifying an
 initalizer for each field:
 ```rust
 let int = IntOrFloat::Int{x: 5},